Feline Immunodeficiency Virus (FIV): Symptoms, Diagnosis, and Treatment

 An FIV cat’s immune system is slow acting.
 Symptoms of the disease may not appear in an infected cat for many years after the cat is infected.

-Only cats can be infected with this virus and spread it to other felines.
-Stray males that exhibit aggressive behavior are the most common transmitters.
-If an FIV positive cat is fighting with another cat and leaves bite wounds, this may result in an exposure.
+Only cats can become infected with this virus and spread it to other felines not male cats.
+Male cats that exhibit aggressive behavior are the most common transmitters.
+If an FIV positive cat is fighting with another non infected cats and leaves bite wounds, this may result in an exposure.
 The virus is transferred through saliva.
 Exposure may also occur if a wound is contaminated with the infected cats’ blood.

 Mothers can also transmit it to their kittens, but this is rare.
 Current research does not indicate that the virus is spread commonly through feline sexual encounters.